Bealby/grandpas-pocket-watch-shop/README.md

 the users eye.

-The main header will also have a white background that will help the logo and icon features become apparant and distinct.
+The main header will also have a white background that will help the logo and icon features become apparent and distinct.

 A light fresh green will then be used for the Navbar which will display the product categories.
 This subtle and less dominant shade of green will